-Interview can be stressful - particularly second interviews, but preparing for them will boost your confidence and help you to show interviewers what you can offer their organisation.
+Interview can be stressful - particularly second interviews but preparing for them will boost your confidence and help you to show interviewers what you can offer their organization.
 No matter how well-qualified you are for a job, your personality and presentation at interview are very important.
 Whatever your confidence levels, you can develop and practice the skills that are needed to succeed in interviews.

 Know who it is you are meeting, where the building is and how to get there

 Bring your contact details, spare CV, pen and notepad